 You should make sure that your tenancy agreement is as accessible as possible.
 This means that it should be in a format which is appropriate to your tenant's needs and is written in language that the tenant can understand.

 Tenancy agreements should be written in plain English and should not contain any overly complicated, legal clauses.
-The Office of Fair Trading states that if there is any doubt about the meaning of a clause, the interpretation which is most favourable to the tenant will prevail.

 If your tenant has poor literacy skills, ensure that he or she fully understands the contract or provide the tenant with an audio version of the agreement, outlining the clauses in the contract and both your and the tenant's obligations.
 Failing to make provisions for someone who has a disability could be seen as a failure to comply with your obligations under the Disability Discrimination Act.